How the Programme Works

 End-of-Project Report/Video (for Mentors)

-At the close of the programme (May 2026), mentors are asked to submit a short End-of-Project Report/Video to reflect on their mentoring journey and demonstrate their contribution.
+At the close of the programme, mentors are asked to submit a short End-of-Project Report/Video to reflect on their mentoring journey and demonstrate their contribution.
 This report is used to:

 - Capture best practices for XJTLU’s AI community.